AdobeDocs/experience-manager-64.en/help/assets/touch-ui-asset-insights.md

 For Assets Insights to capture usage statistics for assets from a website, you must include the embed code for the asset in the website code.

 To let Assets Insights display usage statistics for assets, first configure the feature to fetch reporting data from [!DNL Adobe Analytics].
 For details, see [Configure Assets Insights](touch-ui-configuring-asset-insights.md).
-To use this feature, buy [!DNL Adobe Analytics] license separately.
+To use this feature in an on-premise installation, purchase [!DNL Adobe Analytics] license separately.
 Customers on [!DNL Managed Services] receive [!DNL Analytics] license bundled with [!DNL Experience Manager].
 See [Managed Services product description](https://helpx.adobe.com/legal/product-descriptions/adobe-experience-manager-managed-services.html).

 >[!NOTE]
 >